mattlennon3/awesome-config/README.md

 - Figure out the top bar configuration & creation
   - This will invove figuring out the widgets that have been made

+- NEXT:
+- Find out what the create_rules function is about.
+- Required to get clientbuttons working (click to focus etc)

 - Keybinds next to open windows
 - Add the menu when you right click on the desktop
 - Implement exit screen (search for show_exit_screen)